IQSS/dataverse/doc/Sphinx/source/Developers/dev-main.rst

 Setting up your dev environment
 +++++++++++++++++++++++++++++++

-(This section HAS CHANGED!)
-Once you install glassfish4 and PostgresQL, you need to configure the environment for the dataverse app - configure the database connection, set some options, etc. We have a new installer script that should do it all for you:
+Once you install Glassfish 4 and PostgreSQL, you need to configure the environment for the dataverse app - configure the database connection, set some options, etc. We have a new installer script that should do it all for you:

 ``cd scripts/install``